cesarevc/chat-app-backend/README.md

 # CHAT APPLICATION

-_This practice is a backend for a chat app using Node and Socket.io_
+_This is practice for a chat app backend using Node and Socket.io_

 ## Built with 🛠️